Horrible Bosses: Home media

 On July 26, 2011, FX obtained the rights to the network premiere of the film.

-Horrible Bosses was released on DVD and Blu-ray Disc in the United States on October 11, 2011.
+Horrible Bosses was released on DVD and Blu-ray Disc in the United States on October 11, 2011, by Warner Home Video.
 The DVD version sold an estimated 400,682 units in the United States during its first week, earning approximately $6.1 million.
 It was the number 2 best selling DVD of the week, finishing behind Green Lantern, and the number 3 Blu-ray disc film behind Green Lantern and The Lion King.
 As of November 2012, it has sold an estimated 1.3 million units and earned $18.3 million.

 The DVD contains the theatrical cut of the film and deleted scenes.
 The Blu-ray Disc edition contains the Blu-ray Disc, the DVD and a digital version of the film in a single pack.
 The Blu-ray Disc version is an unrated, extended cut (the "Totally Inappropriate Edition") with a runtime of 106 minutes compared to the theatrical 98 minutes.
 The Blu-ray Disc contains deleted scenes and four featurettes: My Least Favorite Career, Surviving a Horrible Boss, Being Mean Is So Much Fun, and The Making of the Horrible Bosses Soundtrack.
 Both the theatrical and extended cuts are presented in the film's original aspect ratio of 2.39:1 with DTS-HD Master Audio sound.
 Beginning with the Blu-ray Disc release of Horrible Bosses and Green Lantern, Warner Bros. included a code that allows the owner to access a version of the film via UltraViolet, a cloud storage service which allows streaming or downloading to a variety of devices.